AtulKishor/Words-per-min-calculator/README.md

 ## Description
 This React App is typing speed test.
-To run enter the typing-speed folder and use npm run start
+To run go to the typing-speed folder and use npm run start